 COVID-19 Vaccines in Cancer Patients: What Are the Side Effects?

 The Food and Drug Administration in December 2020 issued emergency use authorizations (EUAs) for two vaccines to combat the COVID-19 pandemic, one from Pfizer-BioNTech and another developed by Moderna.
 A third, developed by Johnson & Johnson/Janssen, received an EUA in February 2021.
+The FDA granted full approval to the Pfizer vaccine Aug.
+23, 2021.

 To receive the EUA, the drugmakers had to provide extensive data on the vaccines’ safety and efficacy.